Rules & Procedures

 Regular attendance is required of all graduate students.

-A student who misses more than the equivalent of 2 weeks of instruction in a regular semester and 1 week in a summer session, excused and otherwise, in a course, for any reason, is advised to withdraw from the course within the official withdrawal deadline otherwise a grade of F will be assigned.
+A student who misses more than the equivalent of two weeks of instruction in a particular course in a regular semester, or one week in a summer session, excused and otherwise, for any reason, is advised to withdraw from the course within the official withdrawal deadline.
+Otherwise a grade of F will be assigned.

-Specific schools can opt for a more stringent rule.
+Specific schools may opt for a more stringent rule.

 F. Removal of an Incomplete Grade